lululoid/meZram/README.md

 ## Features
   - lmkd tweaks for smoother experience.
 Based on https://source.android.com/docs/core/perf/lmkd.
+  - open more apps, while also maintaining performance
+  - you could tweak the props on you own just edit /data/adb/modules/meZram/system.prop.
+Be careful because this modify low level system function.
+Could break you system although it isn't permanent.
   - change the size of your ZRAM
   - change the size of your SWAP
   - adjusting SWAP size on your own.
 Up to the size of your RAM.
 Although i don't recommmend it for general user becaus it' more likely has no performance benefit.
 The default 50% is enough
+  - miui and stock rom with some "bad custom ROM" usually not support lmkd tweaks.
+You as well just give it a try.
+Maybe some tweaks will get applied.

 ## TODO